nqhq-lou/ORCA_workflow/README.md

 - split `.inp` files for threads and save to `./threads` folder
 - run ORCA
     - run `script/start_thread.sh`, which lives on `script/single_run.sh`
+        - make sure that run script at `PROJECT_ROOT` folder
     - `.out` files will be placed in `./out` folder